Peugeot 308 SW review

 The cabin mainly uses soft-touch plastics but some areas are hard and scratchy which spoils the overall effect.
 Similarly, the touchscreen can be quite fiddly and the sat-nav is not the most intuitive or accurate system we have tried.
 The connected apps take quite a long time to load and this system could soon feel a bit outdated when compared to (admittedly more expensive) systems in rival cars.
 Even so, the major mechanical parts are all tried and tested in other Peugeot products and while the 308 does not come with anything more than a three-year warranty it should be relatively trouble free.

-The five-door 308 earned five stars in its Euro NCAP crash test, although its percentage scores are lower than the SEAT Leon’s.
+The five-door 308 earned five stars in its Euro NCAP crash test in 2013, although its percentage scores are lower than the SEAT Leon’s.
 The 308 hatch scored 92 per cent for adult occupant safety, 79 per cent for child occupant safety, and 64 per cent for pedestrian safety.
 The Leon hatchback’s scores were 94 per cent, 92 per cent and 70 per cent respectively, and although the cars crash-tested were hatchbacks, the results ought to be a fair indication of the estate variants’ likely performance.

 The Peugeot comes with the brand’s standard three year/60,000-mile warranty which looks pretty lame compared to the warranty commitment from Kia of seven-years/100,000 miles.
 To be fair though, the Peugeot warranty offer will serve the purposes of most owners.